 Our aim is to uncover, examine, publish and perform hitherto unknown sacred musical manuscripts produced during the fifteenth and sixteenth century in Florence.

 In November 2018 the Medici Archive Project established the Michael Lewis Fellowship for research on sacred music of the Medici.
-Dr. Giordano Mastrocola, (musicologist and Senior Researcher) will work closely with Mr. Mark Spyropoulos (musician and Project Director) on the research, documentation and editing of the scores.
+The recipient Dr. Giordano Mastrocola, (musicologist and Senior Researcher) works alongside Mr. Mark Spyropoulos (musician and Project Director) for the research, discovery and editing of the scores.

 A key part of this research project is performance.
-A new vocal ensemble will be established, directed by Mr. Spyropoulos, to perform the rediscovered works.
-This will greatly improve our understanding of the music and importantly, bring the pieces to life for a wider audience.
+A new vocal ensemble Vox Medicea, directed by Mr. Spyropoulos, is dedicated to the performance and recording of these newly discovered works.
+Our aim is to greatly improve the understanding of this repertoire and importantly, to bring this music to life for a wider audience.